 Example #1 – Loans

 If a company is in the business where it loans money to businesses or individuals, it will most likely accrue interest revenue.
-A company can accrue interest related revenue every month even if it only bills for loan payments on a semi-annual or annual basis.
+A company can accrue related interest revenue every month, even if it only bills for loan payments on a semi-annual or annual basis.
 For example, say Company B receives a $2,400 interest payment from Company C every year.
 Even though Company B only receives one payment in a year, it can book accrued revenue every month.
 Company B would debit accrued billings and credit interest revenue every month for $200.
 Once the company B sends the annual invoice to company C, Company B debits accounts receivable and credits accrued billings for $2,400.

 Example #2 – Long-Term Projects

 If a transaction meets all of the revenue recognition criteria, the company can recognize revenue in its book as and when it delivers the product or service to its customers.
-Dubbed the percentage of completion method, this method of revenue recognition is often used by entities engaged in long-term projects and thus such entities recognize revenue and calculate their revenue margin as they complete units of a product.
+Dubbed the percentage of completion method, this method of revenue recognition is often used by entities engaged in long-term projects.
+Thus such entities recognize revenue and calculate their revenue margin as they complete units of a product.
 For example, say that Company X bills Company Y only once a year for a long-term infrastructure construction project.
 Company X can accrue revenue relative to each milestone built every month.

 Example #3 – Milestones

-XYZ International is having a consulting project with one of its large clients, under which the agreement clearly delineates two milestones for billing, after each of which the client owes $60,000 to XYZ.
+XYZ International is having a consulting project with one of its large clients, under which the agreement delineates two milestones for billing, after each of which the client owes $60,000 to XYZ.
 As the agreement is such that it only allows for billing at the end of the project for $120,000.
 XYZ must create below is the accrued revenue journal entry to record reaching the first milestone:

 Debit balances related to accrued billings account are recorded on the balance sheet, while the consulting revenue change account appears in the income statement.

-The reverse of deferred revenue i.e. accrued service revenue can also arise when customers pay in advance, but the seller has not provided services or shipped goods to date.
+The reverse of deferred revenue, i.e., accrued service revenue, can also arise when customers pay in advance, but the seller has not provided services or shipped goods to date.
 In that case, the seller initially records a liability for the received payment and later realize the sales related to the same when the transaction is completed.

 Accrued Revenue Video

-This has been a guide to What is Accrued Revenue and its definition?
+This article has been a guide to What is Accrued Revenue and its definition?
 Here we discuss why accrued revenue in the balance sheet is classified as assets along with a detailed explanation.
 You may have a look at these recommended articles below to learn more about accounting –